alex-esc/posts/_posts/2019-01-14-why-online-privacy-matters.md

 ---
 layout: post
-title: "Why Online Privacy Matters - An Update"
+title: "Why Online Privacy Matters - An Update."
 ---

 On January 18th 2018 I started my personal website to publish my work, Ideally I would publish new original content as well as rebroadcasting my previous works, but back then I had a very slim catalog of personal projects.